raestrada/ResumeCraftr/docs/getting_started.md

 ResumeCraftr now allows you to create and manage CV sections interactively without needing to parse an existing CV.
 This makes it easier to build your resume from scratch or update specific sections.

+### 🌟 Improved PDF Generation! 📄

+ResumeCraftr now uses Pandoc to convert Markdown to PDF, making the process more robust and less prone to errors.
+This also makes it easier to preview and edit your resume before generating the final PDF.

 ---

 ## Installation